-Like most workplaces, several federal agencies have moved some employees to telework and adjusted regular operations.
-In this trying time, casework processing may be slightly slower.
+Like many workplaces, several federal agencies still have employees teleworking and have adjusted regular operations.
 Caseworkers on my team are currently working around the clock to assist you, but they are people too.
 Please be patient and know that we are doing all that we can to assist during these uncertain times.

 If you can't get an answer from a federal agency in a timely fashion, or if you feel you have been treated unfairly, our office may be able to help resolve a problem or get you the information you need.
 While we cannot guarantee you a favorable outcome, we will do our best to help you receive a fair and timely response to your problem.
 To start this process, visit my Help With a Federal Agency page, HERE.

 Caseworkers on my staff have worked tirelessly to get owed benefits and services to Arizona families.
 View COVID-19 Casework Success Stories HERE.

 STEP registration: If you are stranded in a foreign country, contact a member of my casework team.
 Make sure you are enrolled in the Smart Traveler Enrollment Program (STEP).
 ENROLL HERE: https://step.state.gov/) The STEP program is the best way for the State Department to keep track of Americans' whereabouts abroad and send them accurate, timely information.